 We decided that implementing this model would be out of scope for this project.
 We used this model to understand how to deal with images as inputs and the necessary preprocessing needed as we moved on to a different paper.

 The 12 classes in the CamVid dataset.
 Left to right: input image, ground-truth (from the dataset), model output

 At the end of training, our test accuracy was about 75%.
 The model can successfully extract the coarse representation of the semantics, so it can clearly predict which general area of the image belongs to the ‘person’ class.

 Results of testing the model after training it

 The rate at which new machine learning technologies develop poses a scary challenge for anyone in our field.
 You must take it upon yourself to stay ahead of the curve, no one will do it for you.
 But it's often daunting trying to teach yourself something new.
 And it probably doesn't help that STEM papers are full of equations, Greek letters, and lots of other gobbledygook.

 By no means have we created a state-of-the-art implementation of our given machine learning methods.
-Rather we’ve practiced being a life-long learner.
-However, after identifying something new, impactful, and interesting, we were able to teach ourselves the fundamentals of the technology.
-If we were lucky, implement the higher-level stuff from scratch, on our own!
-I hope that this project will inspire you to dig deeper into <what tech has seemed interesting, cool, and cutting edge, to you>.
+Rather we’ve practiced being lifelong learners.
+However, after identifying something new, impactful, and interesting, we were able to teach ourselves the fundamentals of the technology, and if we were lucky, implement the higher-level stuff from scratch, on our own!
+I hope that this project will inspire you to dig deeper into whatever tech has seemed interesting, cool, and cutting edge, to you.